 - Vanilla Ice Cream

 - Combine the blueberries and cherries in a 2 quart casserole dish.
-Stir together the sugar, flour, cinnamon, and coconut and toss with the berries.
+Stir together rest of the berry ingredients - the sugar, flour, cinnamon, and coconut - and toss with the berries.

 More delicious and fun ways to enjoy BERRY treats: